Tag Pages in your mobile app

 • Update or override the current Page by selecting I want to capture a new version of an existing Page.

-If you prefer to save the page as a duplicate, select Save as duplicate.
+If you prefer to save the Page as a duplicate, select Save as duplicate.
 The Page you’ve captured is saved as a duplicate Page and you can refine the Page rules, add custom identifiers, and tag new Features.

 Tag a different Page